mohamedabukar/capstone/README.md

 ## Reasons for building the app
 This application makes the whole restaurant process easier by creating a direct line of communication between customers and employees.
 This makes work easier for waiters by keeping track of orders and removing necessity for waiters in smaller restaurants.

+## Instructions
+After cloning this repo you can run it locally and use all of the features of the app.
+Tables should automaticaly be made through hibernate.

+## Future changes
+I plan on adding a log in page for managers.
+I also plan on adding a customers login so that a customer will be able to log in and see past orders made.